Rev. Daniel Headrick, Associate Pastor

 About Me: I was called as the Associate Pastor of Northside Drive Baptist Church in May, 2017 following graduation from Baylor's George W. Truett Theological Seminary.
 I am married to the love of my life, Jenney, who is an internal medicine physician.
 We have two wonderful children: Mary Frances (13) and Joseph (10).
 Born and raised in Tennessee, I attended the University of Tennessee, Knoxville for undergraduate and graduate school.
 Prior to entering the ministry, I practiced law in Tennessee and Texas representing clients in product liability and tort litigation matters.

 Books and authors I like to read: Thomas Merton (Seven Storey Mountain), Stanley Hauerwas, Walter Brueggemann (Finally Comes the Poet), John Howard Yoder (The Politics of Jesus), Dietrich Bonhoeffer (The Cost of Discipleship).
-Anything by Hilary Mantel, Phillip Roth, Denis Johnson, Patrick McCabe.
-The best nonfiction books I've read this year are all by Yale historian Timothy Snyder-Black Earth: The Holocaust as History and Warning; On Tyranny: Twenty Lessons from the Twentieth Century; and I'm currently reading The Road to Unfreedom.
-Masha Gessen's The Future Is History: How Totalitarianism Reclaimed Russia was incredible.
+Anything by Hilary Mantel, Phillip Roth, Raymond Carver, Denis Johnson, Patrick McCabe.
+The best nonfiction books I've read this year are all by Yale historian Timothy Snyder-Black Earth: The Holocaust as History and Warning; On Tyranny: Twenty Lessons from the Twentieth Century.
+I also enjoyed reading Masha Gessen's The Future Is History: How Totalitarianism Reclaimed Russia.
 In theology, I'm reading Fleming Rutledge's The Crucifixion: Understanding the Death of Jesus Christ and Dallas Willard's The Great Omission.
 Curtis Freeman's Contesting Catholicity: Theology for Other Baptists is a book I would like to return to again and again in my ministry.